CraigOpie/rebelshield/README.md

 ## Decision Making Matrix

-The following table summarizes the Decision Making Matrix (DMM) for the three evaluated blockchain platforms based on the criteria listed.
+The following table summarizes the Decision Making Matrix (DMM) which uses a scoring system of 1 to 5 for the three evaluated blockchain platforms based on the criteria listed.

 | Criteria                           | Hyperledger Fabric | R3 Corda | Quorum |
 |-----------------------------------|--------------------|-------------|----------|